1800s Atlantic hurricane seasons: Hurricane One

-A tropical cyclone was noted near the northeastern Lesser Antilles on August 17.
+August 17–24. tropical cyclone was noted near the northeastern Lesser Antilles on August 17.
 Moving west-northwest, the cyclone strengthened into a major hurricane.
 As it moved offshore Georgia, coastal flooding occurred on Jekyll Island on August 22.
 The schooner L. T. was wrecked offshore St. Mary's, Georgia.
 Charleston, South Carolina experienced heavy rains and high winds which uprooted trees.
 Georgetown, South Carolina's lighthouse was leveled during the storm.
 The hurricane hit the southern North Carolina coast on August 23 and led to 42 deaths.
 It moved out to sea, disrupting British and French ships involved in the Napoleonic Wars.
 After struggling against the storm offshore the Mid-Atlantic coastline, the Rose in Bloom capsized offshore New Jersey on August 24, with a loss of 23 passengers.